-• For so long as (i) the Getty Family Stockholders (as defined below in "Security Ownership of Certain Beneficial Owners and Management" below) beneficially own, in the aggregate, at least 52,000,000 shares of Class A Common Stock, as adjusted for stock splits, stock combinations, and the like (the "Three Director Appointment Threshold,"), Getty Investments shall be entitled to nominate three individuals to our Board of Directors, (ii) if the Getty Family Stockholders do not meet the Three Director Appointment Threshold, but the Getty Family Stockholders beneficially own, in the aggregate, at least 26,000,000 shares of Class A Common Stock, as adjusted for stock splits, stock combinations, and the like (the "Two Director Appointment Threshold"), Getty Investments shall be entitled to nominate two individuals to the our Board of Directors, and (iii) the Getty Family Stockholders beneficially own, in the aggregate, at least 26,000,000 shares of Class A Common Stock, as adjusted for stock splits, stock combinations, and the like (the "Two Director Appointment Threshold"), Getty Investments shall be entitled to nominate two individuals to the our Board of Directors, and (iii) the Getty Family Stockholders beneficially own, in the aggregate, fewer than 26,000,000 shares of Class A Common Stock splits, stock combinations, and the like, but greater than or equal to 5% of the total number of outstanding shares of Class A Common Stock (but less than a number of shares of Class A Common Stock that would meet the Two Director Appointment Threshold), Getty Investments shall be entitled to nominate one individual to our Board of Directors.
-In the event that the Getty Family Stockholders beneficially own, in the aggregate, less than 5% of the total number of outstanding shares of Class A Common Stock, Getty Investments will not be entitled to nominate any individual to our Board of Directors Agreement.
+• For so long as (i) the Getty Family Stockholders (as defined below in "Security Ownership of Certain Beneficial Owners and Management" below) beneficially own, in the aggregate, at least 52,000,000 shares of Class A Common Stock, as adjusted for stock splits, stock combinations, and the like (the "Three Director Appointment Threshold"), Getty Investments shall be entitled to nominate three individuals to our Board of Directors, (ii) if the Getty Family Stockholders do not meet the Three Director Appointment Threshold, but the Getty Family Stockholders beneficially own, in the aggregate, at least 26,000,000 shares of Class A Common Stock, as adjusted for stock splits, stock combinations, and the like (the "Two Director Appointment Threshold"), Getty Investments shall be entitled to nominate two individuals to the our Board of Directors, and (iii) the Getty Family Stockholders beneficially own, in the aggregate, fewer than 26,000,000 shares of Class A Common Stock, as adjusted for stock splits, stock combinations, and the like, but greater than or equal to 5% of the total number of outstanding shares of Class A Common Stock (but less than a number of shares of Class A Common Stock that would meet the Two Director Appointment Threshold), Getty Investments shall be entitled to nominate one individual to our Board of Directors.
+In the event that the Getty Family Stockholders beneficially own, in the aggregate, less than 5% of the total number of outstanding shares of Class A Common Stock, Getty Investments will not be entitled to nominate any individual to our Board of Directors pursuant to the Stockholders Agreement.